Clicky

 Nature Lab activity: What makes a mammal a mammal?

-Mammals are a fascinating group of animals.
-There are aquatic mammals (such as dolphins), semi-aquatic mammals (such as the beaver), terrestrial mammals (such as the chimpanzee and tapir) and mammals that fly (bats).
+Mammals are a fascinating group of animals that include us humans.
+There are aquatic mammals (for instance, dolphins), semi-aquatic mammals (like beavers), terrestrial mammals (like chimpanzees and tapirs), and mammals that fly (bats).

 But what exactly is a mammal?
 We challenge you to find out!

-Do research about the group of animals called mammals.
-To do your research you can use books at home, visit your local library or use online nature resources (like Mongabay Kids).
+Research the group of animals called mammals.
+To conduct your research, you can use books at home, visit your local library, or utilize online nature resources (such as Mongabay Kids).

 Write your findings down in a notebook or create an awesome poster for your bedroom or classroom.